 Frank: That cock-and-bull story about five grand and a maroon suitcase must be something I concocted while on a jag.
 I have no memory of a guy called Sando or a bitter-ex who wanted to push him off a cliff.
 Honest.

 CC seems to be centred around some key locations e.g. the City Trophies business, Klara’s home, and the farming town of East Hills etc. Why are these locations important to the story?

 Frank: Lesley works just around the corner from that City Trophies place and that’s where the shady types seem to hang out.
 Klara used to live in the northern suburbs but a while back she got it into her head that she wanted to own her own home.
 Didn’t even have enough for a deposit, did she?
 I didn’t even know Piara Waters was a place.
 Now I do.
 I haven’t been to East Hills but I hear it’s a hole in the ground.
 Don’t they have that Super Pit there, or am I getting it mixed up with somewhere else?

-Your sister, Klara, is the main victim in CoRS.
+Your sister, Klara, is the main victim in CC.
 What was your relationship like with her as a child, and as an adult?

 Frank: Well, we were close.
 On second thoughts, let’s not go there.
 It’s kinda, um, personal.

 How has her death shaped your motivations and behaviours?

 Frank: I stopped wanting to live and started wanting to die, or at least to keep drinking until I stopped breathing.
 I guess you could say it shaped my behaviour, couldn’t you?

 We find out Klara died of a suspected overdose, and yet you demanded an autopsy.
 What was your reasoning?

 Frank: That was all Lesley’s doing.
 I’d have let Special K rest, but Les just won’t let it go.
 She’s tenacious, I’ll give her that.
 Like a bulldog with a packet of beef jerky.